 The per capita income in Leander in 2010 was $33,667, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $134,668 for a family of four.
 However, Leander contains both very wealthy and poor people as well.

 Leander is an extremely ethnically-diverse city.
 The people who call Leander home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leander residents report their race to be White, followed by Black or African-American.
 Leander also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.72% of the city’s residents.
-Important ancestries of people in Leander include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 25.16% of the city’s residents.
+Important ancestries of people in Leander include German, English, Irish, Italian, and French.

 The most common language spoken in Leander is English.
 Other important languages spoken here include Spanish and German/Yiddish.